 Although it may sound cryptic, the message of these statistical projections is clear.
 Businesses must acclimate to voice search or fail.

-Once you accept this brave new business world, it is time to begin to seek out ways to optimize in a voice-based search system.
-For a successful transition to voice optimized content, there are several points to keep in mind as you move forward.
+Once you accept this brave new business world, it is time to begin to seek out ways to optimise in a voice-based search system.
+For a successful transition to voice optimised content, there are several points to keep in mind as you move forward.

 - Your potential customers, who would barely skim a single search engine results page, will not be interested in listening to five or more spoken search results.
 Experts estimate that two results will be the maximum number of results customers will entertain, and many contend that two is a somewhat optimistic number.